Thunderpussy (album)

-Thunderpussy is the self-titled debut studio album by the Seattle hard rock band Thunderpussy.
+Thunderpussy is the debut studio album by the Seattle hard rock band Thunderpussy.
 It was produced and engineered by Sylvia Massy.
 Work on the recording began in September 2016 at Massy's home studio, Foundation Soundstage, in Ashland, Oregon.
 The first single, "Velvet Noose," was recorded at Hockey Talkter Studios, produced by Mike McCready and engineered by Josh Evans.
 The album was released on May 25, 2018.

 The band included the eponymous track "Thunderpussy" on this album as their theme song, commenting "Every band should have a theme song, especially if your band is called 'Thunderpussy'."
 They remarked, "This was our big chance to do what we had always wanted since the first time we heard 'Bad Company' by Bad Company: write a self-titled track."